drone/docs/content/setup/remotes/bitbucket.md

 +++
 date = "2015-12-05T16:00:21-08:00"
 draft = false
-title = "Bitbucket"
+title = "Bitbucket Cloud"
 weight = 1
 menu = "remotes"
 +++

-Drone comes with built-in support for Bitbucket.
-To enable Bitbucket you should configure the Bitbucket driver using the following environment variables:
+Drone comes with built-in support for Bitbucket Cloud.
+Bitbucket Server is not yet supported.
+To enable Bitbucket Cloud you should configure the Bitbucket driver using the following environment variables:

 ```bash
 REMOTE_DRIVER=bitbucket